John Goddard (cricketer): Later life

 Goddard was company accountant and a director of Goddard Enterprises Limited, a trading company founded by his father in Barbados in 1921.
 He served on the Barbados Cricket Association board of management from 1952 to 1965, the last five years as vice-president, and also helped to select Barbados teams in the 1960s.

+He was a brother of noted author, lecturer and mystic Neville Goddard.
 Goddard died suddenly in London in 1987 while visiting for the celebrations of the bicentenary of the MCC.